Recording and consent

 Know your local law

-This section is a plain-English overview to help you ask the right questions.
+This section is a plain English overview to help you ask the right questions.
 It is not legal advice, and it is not a substitute for checking the rules that apply to you and your clients.
 Laws change, and your situation may differ.
 When in doubt, get advice from a qualified lawyer in the relevant location.

 United States

-Recording-consent rules vary by state.
-Most states follow one-party consent, meaning one participant agreeing is enough.
+Recording consent rules vary by state.
+Most states follow one party consent, meaning one participant agreeing is enough.
 Some states require all parties to consent.
-California, Connecticut, and Florida are all-party (sometimes called two-party) consent states, and they are not the only ones.
-When participants are in different states, the safest approach is to assume all-party consent applies and get agreement from everyone before you record.
+California, Connecticut, and Florida are all party (sometimes called two party) consent states, and they are not the only ones.
+When participants are in different states, the safest approach is to assume all party consent applies and get agreement from everyone before you record.

 United Kingdom and the EEA

 Recording someone involves processing their personal data, so you need a lawful basis and you must give clear notice of what you are recording and why.
-The cleanest basis for coaching sessions is usually explicit consent.
+The cleanest basis for one-to-one sessions is usually explicit consent.
 Ask for it, make it clear, and record the fact that it was given.

 Australia

-Surveillance and listening-device laws differ by state and territory, and several restrict recording a private conversation without the consent of the people in it.
+Surveillance and listening device laws differ by state and territory, and several restrict recording a private conversation without the consent of the people in it.
 Get consent before you record, and check the rules for the state or territory you and your client are in.

 The responsibility is yours